vivizuma/odin-web-scraper/knowledge-check.md

 * What does it mean to hash?
 * What are buckets?
 * What is a collision?
-* When is it a good time to grow our table?
+* When is it a good time to grow our buckets array?

 ## Project: HashMap